Abhijith7711/Churn_prediction/README.md

 2. **Interactive Dashboard**
    - Built an interactive Power BI dashboard to visualize churn insights.
    - Key metrics such as churn rate, customer demographics, and churn distribution by state, tenure, and services used.
-   - Filters and slicers for dynamic exploration of customer data.

 ## Technologies Used